GSA/site-scanning-documentation/pages/scan_statuses.md

-# Scan Statuses Explained (technical status in parenthesis; remediation in sub-bullet)
+# Scan Statuses Explained (technical status in parenthesis; remediation in sub-bullet; relevant code [here](https://github.com/GSA/site-scanning-engine/blob/main/entities/scan-status.ts))
 - **Completed** - The scan was able to run successfully.
   - No remediation needed.
+- **Aborted** - The page load is aborted for one of several unusual reasons.
+(ERR_ABORTED)
+  - Recreate the page load experience manually and the underlying issue is often clear.
 - **Address Unreachable** - Often the result of a site no longer existing.
 (ERR_ADDRESS_UNREACHABLE)
   - Check the website's status.
 - **Connection closed** - Often the result of a a server/hosting service flaw or the site no longer existing.
 (ERR_CONNECTION_CLOSED)